- What Does the Wastewater Stripping Process Look Like?

 Air Stripping vs. Stream Stripping

-Though air stripping and steam stripping are used to accomplish the same general task, these processes are decidedly different, each with its own unique advantages and disadvantages.
-Knowing the differences between them can influence which you choose for your particular applications.
+Though air stripping and steam stripping accomplish the same general task, these processes are decidedly different, each with unique advantages and disadvantages.
+Knowing their differences can influence your choice for your particular applications.

 Air Stripping Pros and Cons

 - Cost efficiency: This wastewater stripping method is highly cost-effective.
-Implementation costs are influenced by the desired purification yield and effluent concentration, which determines the number of towers that must go in the series.
+The desired purification yield and effluent concentration influence the cost, determining the number of towers that must go in the series.

 - Size variation: Air strippers are available in numerous sizes, meaning you can choose one that best suits your space.